15 Iconic Men’s Hairstyles of the 90s

 The Skater Cut

-The Skater Cut was the most iconic hairstyle among all the members of the grunge and skateboarding subcultures of the 90s.
+The skater cut was the most iconic hairstyle among all the members of the grunge and skateboarding subcultures of the 90s.
 Being described as a carefree, windblown appearance with messy, textured layers, it was meant to be easily cool and easy to maintain.
-One of the most well-known artists to sport this style was Kurt Cobain of Nirvana who helped turn this style into a symbol of rebellious youth.
-The Skater Cut was an indication of the alternative music culture of the decade, as well as the emergence of the casual fashion movement.
+One of the most well-known artists to sport this style was Kurt Cobain of Nirvana, who helped turn this style into a symbol of rebellious youth.
+The skater cut was an indication of the alternative music culture of the decade, as well as the emergence of the casual fashion movement.

 Enquiry-CTA-Lead Form29oct